Working with Youth United

-In 2012, the Youth United Foundation was formed to provide funding to the organisations and lead on collaborative projects between them so that every young person who wants to join a youth organisation has the option to do so.
+In 2012, the Youth United Foundation was formed to provide funding to the organisations and lead on collaborative projects between them so that every young person can become a member of a uniformed youth group should they want to.

 How we're reaching new communities